bsahin/800-63C-ImplGuide/800-63C-ImplGuide.md

 ##### 3.2.4.
 Checking Assertion Uniqueness

-An attacker that gains possession of a bearer assertion could try to replay that assertion at an RP in order to take over a user's session.
+An attacker that gains possession of a bearer assertion could try to replay that assertion at an RP in order to take over a subscriber's session.
 To prevent this, an IdP is required to make each assertion unique.
 The RP consequently needs to check the assertion for uniqueness within the assertion's expiry window by checking any unique identifiers within the assertion and accepting each unique assertion identifier only once to establish a login with the subscriber.
 If an assertion is seen multiple times by an RP, especially from multiple connections, the RP can consider this assertion stolen.
 The RP should remember the identifiers of assertions

 ##### 3.2.5.
 Retrieving IdP Keys